Peripheral artery disease - legs

 Surgery may be performed if the condition is severe and is affecting your ability to work or do important activities, or you are having pain at rest.
 Options are:

-Some people with peripheral artery disease may need to have the limb removed (amputated).
+Some people with PAD may need to have the limb removed (amputated).

 When to Contact a Medical Professional